karam-ajaj/DLR_config_export/README.md

 # A script to export all DLR configuration for multiple vCenters

-description: This script exports all the DLR configurations and place the backup on a local location
+Description: This script exports all the DLR configurations and place the backup on a local location

 Backup location: C:\Backups\NSX_DLR\backup_date